 There is a grey area between a chengyu and suyu, but the distinction is usually defined by the origin of the expression.

 Don’t treat chengyu or suyu any differently to other units of meaning.
 Just because there’s a chengyu in the Chinese, that does not mean you have to have an idiom in the English.
 Chengyu are normal and common methods of expression in Chinese, and sometimes it’s best to just use single adjectives to translate.
 Or you can match it with an idiom if you wish, but don’t feel obliged to.
 There’s no rule of translators saying we have to match chengyu with idioms.
 We have to make the text do what we want it to do, and using idioms is just one of the tools we have to do that.

-Imagine a typical Chinese text, which contains about 4 chenyu per page.
+Imagine a typical Chinese text, which contains about four chengyu per page.
 That number of chengyu would signal to a Chinese reader that this is a “normal” piece of writing.
-If a translator decides to replace those with 4 idioms in English, we now have an English document which has 4 idioms per page.
-However, this is far more than we would expect to see in an English document, so the reader would be signalled that “this writer loves an idiom” or that it was a literary text, perhaps not the intended meaning.
+If a translator decides to replace those with four idioms in English, we now have an English document which has four idioms per page.
+This is far more than we would expect to see in an English document, so the reader would be signaled that “this writer loves an idiom” or that it was a literary text, perhaps not the intended meaning.

-On the other hand, there’s nothing more satisfying that when an idiom fits perfect with a nice Chinese chengyu and conveys exactly what you want.
+On the other hand, there’s nothing more satisfying that when an idiom fits perfectly with a nice Chinese chengyu and conveys exactly what you want.

 When I started learning Chinese, I think the assumption was that chengyu and suyu were too hard, so should be avoided.
 That wasn’t a good strategy as you really do hear them everywhere.
 Actually most modern day textbooks drip-feed them one by one, perhaps one per chapter, and I think that’s the correct approach.